Cruise Ship Special

 Heading to Kinsale stopping at the famous Charles Fort with it's commanding views of Kinsale Harbour for photographs and then head into Kinsale to explore the colourful lanes of shops and for a lunch stop at one of the many fine restaurants/bars in the gourmet capital and maybe sample a pint of Guinness or any of the craft beers that we produce here in Ireland.

-On leaving Kinsale time allowing we will visit Barry's Court Castle with its original 13th century courtyard and three towers. the 16th century seat of the Barry Family.
-Our final stop is St. Colmans Cathedral in Cobh with it's spectacular views across the harbour, finally we arrive back at the Cobh Heritage centre where our day ends.
+On leaving Kinsale we head back to Cobh where our final stop is St. Coleman's Cathedral in Cobh with it's spectacular views across the harbour, finally we arrive back at the Cobh Heritage centre where our day ends.